 - any symptoms you experience

 tube removed.
 Data from the device will be combined with your notes to make a

-An abnormal result means there is too much acid in your
+An abnormal result generally means there is too much acid in your

-- scars in the esophageal lining
+- scars in your esophageal lining tissue

 - dysphagia (difficulty swallowing)

-- reflux esophagitis (inflammation of the esophagus)
+- reflux esophagitis (inflammation of your

 you may need additional tests.
-These might include a GI endoscopy or
+These will typically include a GI endoscopy or

-There are no significant risks related to this test.
-Rare complications include:
+There are no significant risks related to an esophageal pH

 - inhaling vomit, if the tube causes vomiting